On Board Review

 The 330 is available in three versions: the C coupe, the sportier S330, and a V model tailored for the US market, featuring outboard engines.
 Its design is asymmetrical, with the starboard side widened to maximize interior space and create an efficient working deck.

-All models utilize the same Bill Dixon deep-vee planing hull, achieving speeds of around 30 knots.
+All models utilise the same Bill Dixon deep-vee planing hull, achieving speeds of around 30 knots.
 The S and C models are both sterndrive, offering the option of either a twin Volvo Penta D3 installation or a single D6 engine known for its efficiency and smooth operation.

 sealine, 330